-Having children is a major decision in a woman’s life.
+Having children is a major decision in life.
 So too is a tubal ligation — or “having your tubes tied” — to prevent yourself from having children.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy